annaesvensson/yellow-markdown/README.md

     !
 Here's information that needs attention.

     ! {.note}
     !
-Hello, this looks like a sticky note.
+Hello, this text looks like a sticky note.

 Extension for custom shortcut: